jayrodge/Behavioral-Cloning-for-Self-Driving-Cars/writeup_template.md

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I then preprocessed this data by cropping the image by adding a cropping layer, since excess data is provided in the top such as sky, trees which are unneccesary.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 3 as evidenced by model.fit() I used an adam optimizer so that manually training the learning rate wasn't necessary.